Bunion: Diagnosis

+A 2023 study pointed to an elevated distal metatarsal articular angle as the factor that differentiates pediatric bunions from adults.

+Consequences

+As a consequence of hallux valgus, chronic mechanical microtrauma on the lateral side (inner side) of the great toe can lead to Asymmetric Gait Nail Unit Syndrome (AGNUS), which causes a lateral onycholysis.

 Treatment

 Conservative treatment for bunions include changes in footwear, the use of orthotics (accommodative padding and shielding), rest, ice, and pain medications such as acetaminophen or nonsteroidal anti-inflammatory drugs.
 These treatments address symptoms but do not correct the actual deformity.
-If the discomfort persists and is severe or when aesthetic correction of the deformity is desired, surgical correction by an orthopedic surgeon or a podiatric surgeon may be necessary.
+If the discomfort persists and is severe or when aesthetic correction of the deformity is desired, surgical correction by an orthopedic or a podiatric surgeon may be necessary.

+Treatment of adolescent onset of bunions has been relatively limited due to lack of understanding of the difference between adult and pediatric bunions.
+Understanding the difference in causes may guide both choice and timing of treatment.
+Even if there is early identification of bunions, current surgical corrective treatment typically does not take place until at least skeletal maturity.
+Ligaments also become less flexible as aging occurs, so waiting before surgical intervention may mean the angle of the bunions will primarily be based on the bones and not due to adolescent flexibility.
+Waiting for maturity before treatment helps limits the possibility of overcorrecting and can help prevent recurrence since recurrence is relatively high in juvenile bunion cases, and surgical treatment should only be done if there is pain.

 Orthotics

 Gel toe spacers come in a variety of sizes and shapes.

 Orthotics are splints or regulators while conservative measures include various footwear like toe spacers, valgus splints, and bunion shields.
 Toe spacers seem to be effective in reducing pain, but there is no evidence that any of these techniques reduces the physical deformity.
 There are a variety of available orthotics including off-the-shelf commercial products and custom-molded orthotics, which may be prescribed medical devices.

 Surgery

 Procedures are designed and chosen to correct a variety of pathologies that may be associated with the bunion.
 For instance, procedures may address some combination of: